Muscle Diagram

 Easy visual representation

-Healthcare professionals and educators often use Muscle Diagrams to explain the human body's complex musculoskeletal system.
-By using a visual representation, it becomes easier for individuals to understand the location and function of various muscles in the body.
+Healthcare professionals and educators often use muscle diagrams to explain the human body's complex musculoskeletal system.
+Using a visual representation makes it easier for individuals to understand the location and function of various muscles in the body.

 Helps with exercise